Joniškis: History

 Joniškis was established in the beginning of the 16th century.
 It was mentioned in written sources on 23 February 1536 when Bishops of Vilnius and Samogitia visited the area and found that people still practiced the old pagan faith.
 People were worshiping the God of Thunder (Perkūnas), fire, snakes and other pagan deities.
 The bishop of Vilnius, John of the Lithuanian Dukes baptized the locals and established a new parish on 23 February 1536.
 A wooden church was built and the town of Joniškis was built around it.
 The bishop of Vilnius named the town Joniškis after his own name Jonas.
 Joniškis was on the crossroad of important trade roads.
+It was located in the Duchy of Samogitia in the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.

+During World War II, the town was under Soviet occupation from 1940, and then under German occupation from 1941 to 1944.
 In late 1941, 148 Jewish men were shot near Joniškis in the nearby forest.
 The remaining Jews (men, women and children) were murdered in the forest in September 1941.
 493 people were murdered in total by an Einsatzgruppen of Joniškis policemen and Lithuanian nationalists supervised by the Germans.

+Infrastructure

+With the Church of the Accession of the Holy Virgin Mary (founded in 1901) and a complex of two Jewish synagogues – the Red and White Synagogues, built in 1897 and 1823, respectively – at its center, the town has the status of an urban architectural heritage site.